projectacrn/acrn-hypervisor/doc/getting_started/index.rst

 Set up Reference UOS
 ====================

 #.
-On your NUC, download the pre-built reference Clear Linux UOS image into your
+On your platform, download the pre-built reference Clear Linux UOS image into your
    (root) home directory:

    .. code-block:: none